Silver oxide battery: Specifications

+Silver oxide cells are a primary battery and do not have a cycle life or a rate of charging and discharging.
+However, the U.S. Department of Defense has developed a secondary battery out of silver oxide-zinc technology, with a capacity in the order of “tens of MW·h”.

+Typical silver oxide cells are stable at temperatures below 100°C, at which point leakage can occur.

 Chemistry

 A silver oxide battery uses silver(I) oxide as the positive electrode (cathode), zinc as the negative electrode (anode), plus an alkaline electrolyte, usually sodium hydroxide (NaOH) or potassium hydroxide (KOH).
 The silver is reduced at the cathode from Ag(I) to Ag, and the zinc is oxidized from Zn to Zn(II).

 The half-cell reaction at the positive plate: